 - Johana Ayers, Managing Director, Forensic Audits and Investigative Service (FAIS), GAO

-- Gary Cantrell, Department of Health and Human Services, Office of the Inspector General (Invited)
+- Gary Cantrell, Department of Health and Human Services, Office of the Inspector General

-- Joah Innotta, Department of Treasury (Invited)
+- Joah Innotta, Director, Do Not Pay Business Center, U.S. Department of Treasury

-- Alanna Lavelle, The MITRE Corporation (Invited)
+- Alanna Lavelle, Senior Principal, MITRE Corporation

 - Gordon C. Milbourn III, Payment Integrity Portfolio Leader, The MITRE Corporation

 - Dave Mader, Chief Strategy Officer for Civilian Sector, Deloitte Federal Consulting